 The HTC One was without doubt one of the best phones released in 2013.
 Not only did it have an impressive array of specifications, but its alumnium unibody construction was able to rival the iPhone 5S's legendary premium build.

-Here's a round-up of all the latest news and rumours on the HTC M8 release date, design, features and more ahead of the official unveiling.
+Here's a round-up of all the HTC One M8 specs, release date, design and features following the recent official unveiling.